Poolman Announces Anhydrous Tank Lock Requirement Now in Effect

 Contact: Jim Poolman

-Bismarck, ND - Insurance Commissioner Jim Poolman announced today that the anhydrous tank lock requirement is now in effect and outlined how anhydrous dealers and farmers should request reimbursement.
+Bismarck, ND - Insurance Commissioner Jim Poolman announced today that the anhydrous tank lock requirement is now in effect and outlined how farmers and anhydrous dealers should request reimbursement.

-The tank lock pilot program, which was prompted by legislation passed in 2003, requires that all anhydrous dealers, farmers, and any owner/operator of an anhydrous nurse tank, lock the tank with an approved locking device when unattended.
+The tank lock pilot program, which was originally prompted by legislation passed in 2003 and expanded in 2005, requires that all anhydrous dealers, farmers, and any owner/operator of an anhydrous nurse tank, lock the tank with an approved locking device when unattended.

-The North Dakota Insurance Department asks that all individuals in either Williams or McKenzie Counties who are seeking reimbursement for the purchase of approved locking devices for an active nurse tank(s), provide the following information by April 30, 2004:
+The North Dakota Insurance Department asks that all individuals in Walsh, Pembina, and Cavalier Counties, who are seeking reimbursement for the purchase of approved locking devices for an active nurse tank(s), provide the following information by September 15, 2005: